oddbird/oddsite/content/2017/03/06/pattern-making.rst

 These definitions are human-readable, but will require processing in order to work.
-That's where our function comes into play:
+That’s where our function comes into play:

 .. code:: scss